Skip to main content

 onmessage serves as the entry point of the web worker and acts as the listener we trigger in the app.
 If an event containing data with the property msg (in this case, increaseAppleCount) is received, we invoke the addApples function to increase the number of apples.

 Finally, we return the value of the count to the application through postMessage().
-Subsequently, we utilize the apple worker we created in the UI:"
+Subsequently, we utilize the Apple worker we created in the UI:"

 function App() {